 1. Understanding liability in workplace injury cases

-After establishing that a physical or psychological injury has been sustained at or from work, then the liability of the injury must be determined.
+Liability must be determined after establishing that a physical or psychological injury has been sustained at or from work.
 Liability refers to the state of being responsible for something.
-Injuries at work do not always have to be a result of direct or indirect action from the employer.
-It can also be sustained through an unsafe working environment which would be a breach of duty by the employer under the Safety, Health and Welfare at Work Act 2005.
+Injuries at work do not always have to result from direct or indirect action from the employer.
+They can also be sustained through an unsafe working environment, which would be a breach of duty by the employer under the Safety, Health and Welfare at Work Act 2005.

 2. Establishing negligence for a successful claim

-For a personal injury claim to be successful, the injury sustained must result from the negligence of someone who had a duty of care to the injured party.
+For a personal injury claim to be successful, the injury must result from the negligence of someone with a duty of care to the injured party.

 3. Employer safety law violations